avikor/constraint_satisfaction_problems/README.md

 # 8 : 9
 # 9 : 2

-# for finding all solutions use:
+# to find all solutions use:
 # for solution_assignment in csp.heuristic_backtracking_search(magic_square_problem, find_all_solutions=True):
 #     for name in name_to_variable_map:
 #         print(name, ":", name_to_variable_map[name].value)